Filimonova-Ekaterina/CrowPanel_TTS_clock-weather-quote_station/readme.md

 5. **Verification**
    - If the data transfer is successful and you press the "connect" button, the panel will attempt to connect to WiFi and display status messages.
-   - Upon successful WiFi connection, the device will automatically switch to the main clock screen.
+   - Upon successful WiFi connection, the device will automatically switch to the main weather screen.
    - Time synchronization and weather data collection will begin automatically.
    - Voice functionality becomes available for time, date, weather announcements and quote reading.
    - Navigate between screens using swipe gestures or navigation buttons to access all features.
+   - If the connection attempt is unsuccessful, enter the correct Wi-Fi credentials and resubmit.

+6. **Configuration (Optional)**
+   OpenWeatherMap API Key: The application includes a default API key for testing.
+For production use or to avoid rate limiting, you can use your own key:
+   1. Obtain an API key from OpenWeatherMap.
+   2. Locate the OPENWEATHER_API_KEY constant in main/weather_service.h line 7.
+   3. Replace the existing key with your own.
+   4. Rebuild and reflash the device again.

 ---